pawamoy/duty/docs/usage.md

 It has only one purpose: running command with its `run` method.
 The `run` method accepts strings, list of strings, or even Python callables.

-The above duty can be rewritten as:
+The above duty runs the command in a shell process.
+To avoid using a shell, pass a list of strings instead:

 ```python
 from duty import duty